 Hoover's FBI rounded up nearly 11,000 people of German ancestry, including Jewish refugees from occupied Europe and over 4,000 residents of Latin America and imprisoned them in a nationwide gulag for ‘dangerous enemy aliens’ other than Japanese Americans.
 This network crisscrossed the republic.

 Critics praised Stephen Fox's America's Invisible Gulag as "must reading for all concerned about a repetition and erosion of civil liberties."
 Now, the award-winning author presents 'Against All Enemies', a revised and expanded edition of the original, including new chapters on the role of German spies at Pearl Harbor and the forced deportation of Germans from Latin America.

 Weaving together first-person interviews and government records, Fox relates the inside story of internment and exclusion, and suggests answers to many key questions.

 Individual rights must give way to some degree to self-defense when democracies go to war.
 But the precise location of that fulcrum is not at issue here, nor is Roosevelt’s successful role as Commander in Chief.

-What is at issue are deeds, not words, not hagiography.
+What is at issue in this book are deeds, not words, not hagiography.
 Close, thorough analysis of Justice Department and FBI behavior precludes any presumption that the treatment of German Americans and Latin American Germans was strictly precautionary.
 Internal security in the 1940s fell to men of grand ambition and those who harbored class, nationalistic, and ethnic prejudices.
 The resort to fearmongering exposed the absence of toleration.